autoscalerhq/autoscaler/README.md

 <hr/>
 <h1 align="center"> 🚀 Open-Source Autoscaling for Every System 🚀</h1>

-## What is AutoScaler? ✨
+## Why Autoscaler? ✨
-AutoScaler is a powerful open-source autoscaling solution that empowers your systems with dynamic scaling capabilities.
+Autoscaler is a powerful open-source autoscaling solution that empowers your systems with dynamic scaling capabilities.
+With Autoscaler, you can make your application specific actions trigger scaling events, ensuring your system's performance is always optimized.
 Whether you're running a small application or a large-scale platform, AutoScaler has got you covered! 📈

+## Features 🎉
+🔌 **Ingestion Integrations**: AutoScaler seamlessly integrates with various data sources and monitoring systems, making it easy to manage your system's performance.

 ## Planned Features 🔧
-🔌 **Ingestion Integrations**: AutoScaler seamlessly integrates with various data sources, making it easy to manage your system's performance.

 ⚙️ **Configurable Scaling Algorithms**: Tailor the scaling algorithms to suit your specific application's needs and optimize resource utilization.

 🔍 **Monitoring**: Monitor your system's metrics in real-time, ensuring you're always aware of its performance.